COVID-19 pandemic in Bulgaria: 13 March

 On 13 March, after 16 reported cases in one day, Bulgaria declared a state of emergency for one month until 13 April.
 Schools, shopping centres, cinemas, restaurants, and other places of business were closed.
 All sports events were suspended.
 Only supermarkets, food markets, pharmacies, banks and gas stations remain open.
 Additionally, all arrivals from Italy, Iran, Spain, China and South Korea were placed under a mandatory 14-day quarantine.
 There were 13 breaches of quarantine; patients involved were returned to treatment facilities and warned of repercussions, including fines and prison sentences.

 14 March

 On 14 March, a second death and a third case in Pleven were reported.
-The second death the virus was the 74-year-old husband of the first death.
+The second death from the virus was the 74-year-old husband of the first victim.
 Late in the evening on 31 March a member of parliament was tested positive for the virus.
 All MPs were urgently tested on the following day.
 If some of them are also tested positive, the Parliament will be adjourned.
 Options for the MPs to continue their legislative work (including voting) online from home under isolation are being explored.